 1. Framework.
 This section deals with the ownership of copyrightable intellectual property created by faculty, staff and students (in separate sections).
 Faculty creations are governed by section II.
 A. 2; staff creations are governed by section II.
-A. 3; and student creations are governed by section II.
 A. 4.

 2. Faculty Creations.